jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

 But does this mean that foreign investments can never be made?

-To answer this, we need to remember that BUR is only for basic needs such as food and healthcare (and possibly utilities).
+To answer this, we need to remember that BPR is only for basic needs such as food and healthcare (and possibly utilities).
 Its goal is to render as many people (and animals) productive so that they can eventually produce goods and services that go beyond the basics.

-As the people gain more productivity, they will naturally go outside of BUR and back into currency to buy more sophisticated goods and services.
+As the people gain more productivity, they will naturally go outside of BPR and back into currency to buy more sophisticated goods and services.

-If a person with a huge amount of BUR points in `Poor Country P` moves to a `Rich Country R`, then his points will have to be converted by an intra-national clearing system that converts the points to their proper productivity values.
+If a person with a huge amount of BPR points in `Poor Country P` moves to a `Rich Country R`, then his points will have to be converted by an intra-national clearing system that converts the points to their proper productivity values.

 Such a system, called ["Pool Clearing"](/research/schumacher/pool-clearing/part-1)*, will connect certain hubs in `Poor Country P` to certain hubs in `Rich Country R`.
 Only those hubs that are connected can transfer the points.
 To offset the cost of converting the points, those hubs, which we shall call "International Point Banks", will offer a worse price than standalone hubs.

 > *The idea for a clearing system that connects the resource banks is derived from the pool clearing proposal by EF Schumacher in 1943.
-The difference is that his system is 'top-down' and uses local currencies, whereas BUR is 'bottom-up'.
-In addition, our BUR-Pool system directly implements Adam Smith's free trade system that can work with or without money, which it replaces with points.
+The difference is that his system is 'top-down' and uses local currencies, whereas BPR is 'bottom-up'.
+In addition, our BPR-Pool system directly implements Adam Smith's free trade system that can work with or without money, which it replaces with points.
 This makes it even more resilient than the version proposed by EF Schumacher.

 For example, the bakery owner closes his business in `P` to move to `R`.